-Common errors include a failure to diagnose a condition, a failure to refer for further investigations to be carried out and a failure to prescribe the correct medication.
-In a recent case David acted for an elderly gentleman who went to see his GP with the symptoms of a DVT (deep vein thrombosis) in his calf.
+In a recent claim, David acted for an elderly gentleman who went to see his GP with the symptoms of a DVT (deep vein thrombosis) in his calf.

-Without checking his medical records and noticing a previous problem with stomach ulcers the GP prescribed a blood thinning drug.
-This caused an internal haemorrhage and an emergency admission to hospital for a blood transfusion.
+His GP failed to check his medical records which showed a previous problem with stomach ulcers.
+He therefore erroneously prescribed a blood thinning drug which caused an internal haemorrhage requiring an emergency admission to hospital for a blood transfusion.